In spite of their size, invertebrates are arguably the most important but least understood animals in braided river ecosystems.

 Extract from DOC Management and Research Priorities (2019): “Despite the high numbers of invertebrate species, and the likelihood of a high degree of endemism within these species, Canterbury braided river invertebrate biodiversity is poorly understood.
 Species most likely to be specific to braided rivers are the less mobile species, such as flightless species and herbivores that have close associations with host plants (e.g. Muehlenbeckia and associated moths, Roulia etc.), and species adapted to specific substrate properties such as the Tekapo ground wētā.
 These, along with some of the smaller invertebrate species, are less able to respond to pressures, and therefore most at risk from ecosystem-level threats such as host plant decline via competition, weed invasion, and changes in hydrology and vegetation resulting from climate change (e.g. rainfall gradients, reduced numbers of frost days etc.).”

-A 2021 interim report on research work being carried out on braided rivers is available here.
+- 2021: Interim report on research work being carried out on braided rivers

 A list of some of the known terrestrial invertebrates is below.
-The menu above links to a sampling of these species.
+The menu at the top of this page links to a sampling of these species.

 References and research papers